e271828e/Flight.jl/docs/notes/design/framework_spec.md

   defeats sign-change detection in both tiers; the mitigation is step size, not machinery.

+**Budget exhaustion degrades; it does not throw.** When a step spends its event budget, localization stops for the remainder of that frame: the remainder step completes, and any further crossings fire in the next boundary's ordinary iteration — Tier-1 granularity for that frame — under a warning naming the chattering event and the localization count.
+The degradation is a function of the trajectory alone, never of wall clock, so row 80's pace-independence stands untouched and the run replays identically.
+A `StepError` would misclassify an expected modeling outcome as broken machinery (§16.8's doctrine).
+This also makes the asymmetry with §11.6 principled: the once-per-event bound *there* is structural — quiescence terminates because each event fires at most once per boundary — whereas re-localization across a frame has no structural bound, so it takes a budget, whose exhaustion degrades exactly as that section's would.

+**Projection's reach is the boundary, not the probe.** Guard probes evaluate the raw interpolated state — the same rule RK-stage RHS evaluations already live under, being equally off-manifold, so sweeps must tolerate near-manifold states and already do.
+Authority rests with the `t*` boundary: projection runs there, and the §11.6 iteration's edge checks read the *projected* state.
+If projection moves the state back across a guard, the event does not fire and the run has published one extra boundary — harmless, and deterministic and pace-independent like any other localization outcome (row 80).
+Per-probe projection is rejected: it puts projection cost inside the root-finder's loop to correct an interpolant drift far below the localization tolerance.

 **`t*` is a boundary, not a frame.** A *frame* is a grid step `[tₙ, tₙ₊₁]` — the unit of scheduling: input drain at frame top (§12.3), pacer deadlines (§11.7), tick eligibility (§11.5).
 A *boundary* is a published